ga92xug/master-thesis/README.md

 We would like to thank [QUVA-Lab/escnn](https://github.com/QUVA-Lab/escnn) for the awesome ECNN library.

 ## License
-ScanRefer is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](LICENSE).
+Scaling Laws of Equivariant Convolutional Neural Networks is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](LICENSE).

 Copyright (c) 2023 Stefan Frisch, Florian Hölzl, Georgios Kaissis